 Most residential roofs through the Valley are covered in shingle or tile.
 Any standing water can weaken those materials.
 Over time, the materials may come loose, the underlayment and subdecking may begin to rot, and you may have a massive leak or an outright hole in your roof.

 Take a look at your roof after it has rained.
 If you see water gathered in any spot on your roof call a roofing contractor right away.

 Any kind of leak can be bad news for your roof and your home.
-Water is benign, but given enough time, it can cause major damage.
+Water is benign, but given enough time, it can cause major damage which is why you need to start to look for the best local options.
 Just think about all those amazing canyons that have been carved out in the west by years of water coursing through the rock.
 The same can happen to your roof!
 (But we hope you would act long before it became a huge problem.)